 Hamas encouraged a series of attacks by Palestinians on Israelis — stabbings, kamikaze car crashes and shootings — as well as unrest in contested east Jerusalem in late 2014.
-The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis before ending in a truce Aug.
-26. The agreement eased restrictions on Gaza’s border crossing to let in materials for reconstruction and humanitarian aid.
-Israeli Prime Minister Benjamin Netanyahu had halted U.S.-sponsored talks aimed at a broader settlement of the Palestinian-Israeli conflict in April when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
+The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis and caused mass destruction in Gaza.
+Earlier in the year, Israeli Prime Minister Benjamin Netanyahu halted U.S.-sponsored talks aimed at a settlement of the Palestinian-Israeli conflict when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
 A split in 2007 had left Hamas in charge of Gaza and Fatah in charge of the West Bank.
-The reconciliation was tested in November, when explosions ripped the homes of Fatah officials in Gaza.
-Abbas blamed Hamas, which denied responsibility.
+The reconciliation was tested in November when Abbas blamed Hamas for explosions that ripped the homes of Fatah officials in Gaza.

 Hamas is a spinoff of Egypt’s Muslim Brotherhood, an Islamist religious, social and political movement.
 The organization was founded in 1987 amid the first Palestinian uprising and later gained notoriety for a campaign of suicide bombings that killed hundreds of Israelis.
 It won popularity by establishing a network of charities that address poverty and health-care needs.
 Its campaign against corruption in the Palestinian Authority led to a surprise Hamas victory in the 2006 parliamentary election, and it gained control of Gaza’s government the following year after a bloody battle with Fatah.
 Most of Gaza’s social services are now provided by the government and the territory gets help from international aid groups like the United Nations.
 Israeli politicians make regular reference to the Hamas charter, which calls for the destruction of the Jewish state.
 As Hamas struggled under Israeli and Egyptian restrictions on what went in and out of Gaza, some sections of the organization tried to project a more moderate image, suggesting that a peace deal with Israel would be acceptable if approved by all Palestinians in a referendum.
 Hamas has a leadership in exile, headed by Qatar-based Khaled Mashaal, and various chiefs within Gaza and the West Bank who control its political and military activities.

-Given its long history of violence against Israel, bad blood with Fatah and friction with patrons in the region, the U.S. and its allies have generally written off Hamas as a legitimate partner in the quest for Middle East peace.
-At the same time, for many Palestinians, it represents a satisfying answer to Israel’s occupation.
-In a poll conducted in the immediate aftermath of the Gaza conflict, 46 percent of Palestinians surveyed said they would vote for Hamas in legislative elections and 31 percent supported Fatah.
-A month later, the margin had narrowed to 39 percent versus 36 percent.
+Given its long history of violence against Israel and bad blood with Fatah, the U.S. and its allies have generally considered Hamas an obstacle in the quest for Middle East peace.
+At the same time, for many Palestinians, Hamas represents a satisfying answer to Israel’s occupation.
+In a poll in December 2014, 36 percent of Palestinians surveyed said they would vote for Hamas in legislative elections and 34 percent supported Fatah.
 Some observers say Hamas’s effort to end its rift with Fatah is a sign of growing pragmatism, and that unifying the Palestinians may help build the consensus needed for peace negotiations.
-Others say the movement was bankrupt, isolated, desperate and had little choice.
+Others say the movement was bankrupt and isolated and had little choice.
 Abbas has argued that Hamas should be seen as a parliamentary opposition party, and that the support of a majority of Palestinians for a two-state solution makes a diplomatic solution to the conflict achievable.
-He hopes to hasten that resolution by asking the United Nations Security Council to give Israel three years to end its occupation, after which the council would declare Palestine a state — a measure the U.S. almost certainly would veto.
+He hoped to hasten that outcome by asking the United Nations Security Council to set a one-year deadline for a negotiated deal, giving Israel three years to end its occupation.
+The council, however, rejected the resolution as 2014 came to a close.
+Netanyahu had said the creation of a Palestinian state outside of negotiations with Israel would result in Hamas taking control of the West Bank as well as the Gaza Strip and that Israel would never let that happen.

 The Reference Shelf